How It Works

 1. Compares Your Offer to Market Rate

-We maintain salary data for software engineers across 40+ major US cities, broken down by experience level (junior, mid-level, and senior).
-When you enter your offer, we immediately tell you if it's above market, at market, or below market for your experience level in that specific city.
+We maintain salary data for five tech roles — Software Engineer, Project Manager, Product Manager, Data Analyst, and UX Designer — across 60 major US cities, broken down by experience level (junior, mid-level, and senior).
+When you enter your offer, we immediately tell you if it's above market, at market, or below market for your role and experience level in that specific city.

 2. Calculates Real Income After Cost of Living